Frosty's HVAC

 What does an HVAC maintenance plan cost in DFW?

-Frosty Club Basic ($99/yr) gives 10% off all services.
-Premium ($300/yr) includes 2 tune-ups (spring AC + fall heating, $300 value), $500 off any repair, 15% off parts, priority scheduling, and no overtime charges.
+Frosty Club Basic ($99/year) gives 10% off all repairs, priority scheduling, no overtime, and transferable membership.
+Premium ($300/year) includes 2 tune-ups (spring AC + fall heating, $300 retail value), $500 off any repair, 15% off parts, priority scheduling, and no overtime.
+For households with two systems or one repair every couple years, Premium is the math winner.

 What's the most important HVAC maintenance task for Texas homes?